 To be able to submit batch jobs directly from inside the maestro GUI there are two extra environment variables that must be set before starting maestro.

 export SBATCH_ACCOUNT=your-account export SBATCH_TIMELIMIT=required-timelimit-for-all-batchjobs

 Example for Jaguar

 Most of the tools creates a submit file and submits it when given the correct parameters.

-Here is a typical invocation of jaguar using 96 cores on 2 nodes of abisko, note the -QARGS parameter which is passed to the sbatch command.
+Here is a typical invocation of jaguar using 28 cores (suitable for a regular Broadwell node on Kebnekaise), note the -QARGS parameter which is passed to the sbatch command.

 The important arguments are:

-- -OMPI specifies how many MPI-tasks you want to use.
+- -PARALLEL specifies how many OpenMP threads you want to use.

 - -QARGS is a string passed on to the batch system.
 Here you should specify things like requested runtime and your project-id.